EmilHvitfeldt/R-text-data/README.md

 quRan
 -----

-The **quRan** contains the complete text of the Qur'an in Arabic (with and without vowels) and in English (the Yusuf Ali and Saheeh International translations).
+The **quRan** package contains the complete text of the Qur'an in Arabic (with and without vowels) and in English (the Yusuf Ali and Saheeh International translations).

 ``` r
 #devtools::install_github("andrewheiss/quRan")